SlimeVR/SlimeVR-Docs-Site/index.md

 ### 1. Entirely from scratch

-You get yourself a [**NodeMCU**](https://www.aliexpress.com/wholesale?SearchText=NodeMCU) or analog (a dev board with an ESP8266 or ESP32, currently recommended is the [WeMos D1 Mini](https://www.aliexpress.com/wholesale?SearchText=D1+Mini) for it's small size or the [TTGO T-Base ESP8266](https://www.aliexpress.com/wholesale?SearchText=TTGO+T-Base+ESP8266) for it's integrated battery charging circuit), an **IMU** [supported IMUs](https://github.com/SlimeVR/SlimeVR-Tracker-ESP/blob/main/README.md), **a battery**, and a **battery charger** (depends on the battery, for Li-ion's and LiPo's the most commonly used is the TP4056).
+You get yourself a [**NodeMCU**](https://www.aliexpress.com/wholesale?SearchText=NodeMCU) or analog (a dev board with an ESP8266 or ESP32, currently recommended is the [WeMos D1 Mini](https://www.aliexpress.com/wholesale?SearchText=D1+Mini) for it's small size, or the [TTGO T-Base ESP8266](https://www.aliexpress.com/wholesale?SearchText=TTGO+T-Base+ESP8266) for it's integrated battery charging circuit), an **IMU** [supported IMUs](https://github.com/SlimeVR/SlimeVR-Tracker-ESP/blob/main/README.md), **a battery**, and a **battery charger** (depends on the battery, for Li-ion's and LiPo's the most commonly used is the TP4056).
+Can add some sliding switches, and a few resistors to measure battery percentages.
 You then solder it all together (soldering is important as good connections to the pins is required for your tracker to function).

 **Pros:** Cheapest and quickest to get your hands on